Equimultiplicity in Hilbert-Kunz theory: Introduction

 \subsection{Overview of the results}

 Before proceeding to our results, let us quickly review the classical picture.
 The analytic spread of an ideal $I$, $\ell (I)$, is defined as the Krull dimension of the fiber cone

-The analytic spread plays an important role in the classical Hilbert-Samuel theory, because it determines the size of a minimal reduction, i.e., the number of general elements in $I$ needed to generate $I$ up to integral closure.
-Let us denote the set of all prime ideals $P \supseteq I$ such that $\dim R/P = \dim R/I$ by $\Minh(I)$, and recall the classical characterization of equimultiple ideals (\cite{Rees, Lipman}). \begin{theorem} Let $(R, \mf m, k)$ be a formally equidimensional local ring.
-For an ideal $I$ in $R$ the following conditions are equivalent: \begin{enumerate} \item[(a)] $\ell (I) = \hght (I)$, \item[(b)] for every (equivalently, some) parameter ideal $J$ modulo $I$
+The analytic spread plays an important role in the classical Hilbert--Samuel theory, because it determines the size of a minimal reduction, i.e., the number of general elements in $I$ needed to generate $I$ up to integral closure.
+Let us use $\Minh (I)$ to denote the set of all prime ideals $P \supseteq I$ such that $\dim R/P = \dim R/I$, and recall the classical characterization of equimultiple ideals (\cite{Rees, Lipman}). \begin{theorem} Let $(R, \mf m, k)$ be a formally equidimensional local ring.
+For an ideal $I$ the following conditions are equivalent: \begin{enumerate} \item[(a)] $\ell (I) = \hght (I)$, \item[(b)] for every (equivalently, some) parameter ideal $J$ modulo $I$

 \item[(c)] if $k$ is infinite, there is a system of parameter $J = (x_1, \ldots, x_r)$ modulo $I$ which is a part of a system of parameters in $R$, and such that \begin{itemize} \item if $r < \dim R$ then $\sum_{P \in \Minh (I)} \eh(J, R/P) \eh(IR_P) = \eh(I R/J)$ \item if $r = \dim R$ then $\sum_{P \in \Minh (I)} \eh(J, R/P) \eh(IR_P) = \eh (J)$, \end{itemize} \item[(d)] for every (equivalently, some) system of parameters $(x_1, \ldots, x_r)$ modulo $I$, all $0 \leq i < r$, and all $n$